mcfwalker/qwkshot/docs/refactors/ASSISTANTS_API_REFACTOR_PLAN.md

 *   **Metadata Manager:** **Retained.** Crucial role continues.
 Fetches model metadata, including stored `SceneAnalysis` data and `EnvironmentalMetadata` (constraints, initial camera state if applicable).
 Makes this data available *locally* for the Scene Interpreter.
 *   **Scene Analyzer:** **Retained.** The analysis it performs and stores (via `Metadata Manager`) provides the essential geometric understanding (bounding box, center, features, etc.) that the *Scene Interpreter* needs to execute motion plans correctly.
 *   **Environmental Analyzer:** **Retained.** Continues to analyze the relationship between the camera and the scene *locally*.
 Its output (`EnvironmentalAnalysis` - distances, relative positions, constraint violations) is critical context for the *Scene Interpreter* during path generation (e.g., calculating zoom distances, orbit radii, checking constraints).
 *   **Prompt Compiler:** **Likely Deprecated/Simplified.** Its main role was to bundle complex context *for the LLM*.
-In the new model, the LLM (Assistant) receives only the user prompt.
+In the new model, the LLM (Assistant/Agent) receives only the user prompt.
 The context is used locally by the Interpreter.
 May retain a minimal role for structuring the *initial* request to the LLM Engine if needed, but not for context injection.
-*   **LLM Engine:** **Refactored.** Becomes an adapter for the Assistants API.
-Manages threads, runs, KB files.
-Sends simple prompts, receives structured JSON plan.
-No longer deals with complex context injection.
+*   **LLM Engine:** **Refactored.** Becomes an adapter layer implementing a standardized internal `MotionPlannerService` interface.
+Specific implementations (e.g., `VertexAIAdapter`, `OpenAIAssistantAdapter`) will contain the provider-specific logic (API calls, KB interaction, response parsing).
+Manages interaction with the chosen underlying AI service (Vertex AI or OpenAI Assistants).
+Sends simple prompts, receives structured JSON plan, and returns it via the standard interface.
+No longer deals with complex context injection itself.
 *   **Scene Interpreter:** **Major Refactor/Rewrite.** Becomes the core geometric engine.
 No longer calls LLM.
-Takes a *structured plan* and *local context* (Scene/Environmental Analysis) and generates executable paths deterministically.
+Takes a *structured plan* (via the standard `MotionPlan` schema) and *local context* (Scene/Environmental Analysis) and generates executable paths deterministically.
 Implements motion primitives (zoom, orbit, etc.).
 Enforces constraints.
 *   **Camera Animation System:** Largely unchanged.
 Consumes the output from the `Scene Interpreter` (likely still `CameraCommand[]` or similar) and drives the Three.js camera.

 ## 4. API Contracts / Schemas